baoboa/pyqt5/doc/html/_sources/installation.txt

     building a custom interpreter with the PyQt5 modules built in to the interpreter.

+.. cmdoption:: --sysroot <DIR>

+    .. versionadded:: 5.3

+    ``<DIR>`` is the name of an optional directory that replaces ``sys.prefix`` in the names of other directories (specifically those specifying where the various PyQt5 components will be installed and where the Python include and library directories can be found).
+It is typically used when cross-compiling or when building a static version of PyQt5.
+See :ref:`ref-configuration-files`.

+.. cmdoption:: --target-py-version <VERSION>

+    .. versionadded:: 5.3

+    ``<VERSION>`` is the major and minor version (e.g. ``3.4``) of the version of Python being targetted.
+By default the version of Python being used to run the :program:`configure.py` script is used.
+It is typically used when cross-compiling.
+See :ref:`ref-configuration-files`.

 .. cmdoption:: --trace

     The generated PyQt5 modules contain additional tracing code that is enabled